-Digital channels also help attract new customers, even when banks have to close physical branches or limit the number of people visiting brick-and-mortar locations.
+Bank’s digital transformation also help attract new customers, even when banks have to close physical branches or limit the number of people visiting brick-and-mortar locations.
 Banco Bradesco started expanding their digital offerings as a way to appeal to customers 18 to 35 years old.
 A year after beginning their banking digital transformation, the company had 300,000 active accounts and a churn rate of less than 2%.

-New Technology Helps Banks Adapt Quickly
+Digital Transformation in Banking Helps Banks Adapt Quickly

-The banking industry is not always known for being agile, but being able to quickly adapt to economic changes is more important than ever.
+The financial services industry is not always known for being agile, but being able to quickly adapt to economic changes is more important than ever.
 Having a robust digital setup means a bank can rapidly respond to crises such as having to unexpectedly shut down branches, operate with fewer staff, or limit in-person services.

-One strategy would be to operate under a “phygital” model.
+A successful digital transformation strategy would be to operate under a “phygital” model.
 In this model, banks would prioritize and expand digital offerings.
 Physical branches would remain open, but because the focus is on mobile and online banking, brick-and-mortar locations would function with a leaner staff and could quickly shut down if necessary.